Tech-at-DU/Titanic-Dataset-Tutorial/P00-Installing-Tools/content.md

----
-title: "Get started writing Jupyter Notebooks!"
+# Get started writing Jupyter Notebooks
-slug: jupyter-notebooks
----

 Welcome!
 This set of tutorials is built to get total beginners started with the fundamentals of computational data analysis, the foundations of data science, machine learning, and artificial intelligence.